 To avoid delays in the processing of your retirement benefit due to errors when completing the

-Disability Retirement Explanation (PDF) form, before you complete an application PSERS strongly suggests you attend an Exit Counseling session.
+Application for Retirement (PDF) form, before you complete an application PSERS strongly suggests you attend an Exit Counseling session.

 We also recommend that you attend a